What to Do When the Schedule Is Too Full

 For instance, if your family’s involved in Classical Conversations and it’s the heart of your homeschool, don’t drop it.

 You have a child who’s a talented dancer and dreams of dancing on Broadway.
 Keep the dance lessons.

 Usually, we have countless smaller, less important activities that we involve ourselves in because everyone else is doing them.
 These are activities such as field trips and weekly fun activities.

 Make two lists of your activities.

-In general there are two types of activities your family enjoys: the best and the good.
+In general, there are two types of activities your family enjoys: the best and the good.
 There’s no doubt that many activities are wonderful opportunities for your children.
-They will experience new challenges, learn about world, and enjoy fun projects.
+They will experience new challenges, learn about the world, and enjoy fun projects.

-The best activities support your families goals.
+The best activities support your family’s goals.
 They’re not just another activity to sign up for, they serve a purpose.
 They support why your family is homeschooling in the first place.

 What would your ideal schedule be?

 How would your ideal day and week look?
 Many families homeschool in the mornings to leave the afternoons free for activities, field trips, and socialization.

 Other families homeschool 4-days a week to leave one day free for extracurricular items.
 You can spend the day exploring the zoo, going on nature hikes, or even cleaning the house.